January 28

 Five Interesting Facts About St. Thomas Aquinas

-4. It has been said that St. Thomas Aquinas had terrible handwriting, yet he managed to write books a lot!
+- It has been said that St. Thomas Aquinas had terrible handwriting, yet he managed to write a lot of books!

 Prayer to St. Thomas Aquinas